-Petroleum fuel starts off as crude oil that's naturally found in the Earth.
+Petroleum fuel starts off as crude oil that's naturally found in the earth.
 When crude oil is processed at refineries, it can be separated into several different kinds of fuels, including gasoline, jet fuel, kerosene and, of course, diesel.

 Diesel fuel is used to power a wide variety of vehicles and operations.
 It of course fuels the diesel trucks you see lumbering down the highway, but it also helps move boats, school buses, city buses, trains, cranes, farming equipment and various emergency response vehicles and power generators.
-Think about how important diesel is to the economy -- without its high efficiency, both the construction industry and farming businesses would suffer immensely from investments in fuels with low power and efficiency.
-About 94 percent of freight -- whether it's shipped in trucks, trains or boats -- relies on diesel.